 According to a Studies conducted on the efficacy of radioactive coagulation in the treatment of Advanced Tumor or metastatic it appears that Radioembolization is more efficient compared to other methods.

 Radioembolization can be used in the treatment of:

 - Biliary tract cancers

 - Breast and lung cancer (if liver metastases are present)

 - Endocrine tumors

 It should be noted that usually people with severe liver disease, abnormal blood flow between the liver and lungs, or acute kidney failure are not eligible for radioembolization.

-What are the preparations before radiographic coagulation?
-Radioembolization in Turkey?
+What are the preparations before Radioembolization in Turkey?

 A computerized tomography (CT) scan is performed on the patient to confirm the location of the tumor and its metastases and to determine the target section.

-Some blood tests are done to ensure the integrity of the coagulation cascade (the safety of blood clotting factors) in the patient and to check the number of platelets and other blood cells, where a complete blood count (CBC) is taken, and the kidney function is investigated to ensure the patient's readiness for the operation.
+Some blood tests are done to ensure that the coagulation cascade is working properly (the efficiency of blood clotting factors) in the patient and to check the number of platelets and other blood cells, where a complete blood count (CBC) is taken, and the kidney function is investigated to ensure the patient's readiness for the operation.